fxstbg/logseq-mistral-ai/README.md

 # logseq-mistral-ai
-Plugin that uses Mistral.ai to help sumurize and add tasks from pages
+Plugin that uses Mistral.ai to help sumurize and add tasks from pages in Logseq